 Organisations are responsible and must comply with any relevant legislation, national guidance, or codes of practices which are relevant to their project.
 Examples of this may include PVG checks, food hygiene, Health and Safety legislation, or using qualified instructors where required, this list is not exhaustive, but indicates the type of compliance we refer to.
 If compliance is not met funding will be withdrawn.

-If groups are hosting a public event, applicants will be expected to make arrangements for necessary public liability, permissions, Health and Safety assessments and insurances etc.
+If groups are hosting a public event, applicants will be expected make arrangements for necessary public liability, permissions, Health and Safety assessments, insurances.
+This list is not exhaustive, you will need to ensure that you meet all legal requirements based on the type of event.

 The funding will not support: